 How to Become a Dental Assistant

-This guide covers everything you need to know: training, certification, salary, and licensing by state.
+This guide covers training, certification, and common state requirements.

 If you enjoy working with people, have a steady hand, and like the idea of helping patients feel comfortable and confident in the dentist’s chair, dental assisting could be your perfect fit.